National Hispanic Heritage Month

 Gabriel Garcia Marquez, called the greatest Colombian who ever lived, and winner of the 1982 Nobel Prize for Literature is Latin America’s most celebrated Colombian writer.
 Starting his career as a journalist he quickly branched out to novels, and screenplays.
 Affectionately known as “GABO” he is considered one of the most significant authors of the 20th century particularly in the Spanish language.
 He is known for popularizing a literary style called Magic Realism, which uses magical elements and events in otherwise ordinary and realistic situations.

-Dr. Paul Ortiz, writer for the popular press about African American and Latino histories and politics, and is the director of the award-winning Samuel Proctor Oral History Program (former Oral History Association president) and associate professor of history at the University of Florida.
+Dr. Paul Ortiz, writer for the popular press about African American and Latino histories and politics and is the director of the award-winning Samuel Proctor Oral History Program (former Oral History Association president) and associate professor of history at the University of Florida.
 He is the author of An African American and Latinx History of the United States (Beacon) and Emancipation Betrayed (University of California Press), and co-editor of Remembering Jim Crow: African Americans Tell About Life in the Jim Crow South (New Press).

 Juan Gómez Quiñones, Chicano studies scholar and activist, he was born in Mexico and raised in Los Angeles' predominantly Latino Boyle Heights neighborhood.
 He taught history at UCLA for nearly 50 years, and there, he mentored, challenged and inspired generations of students, many of whom went on to careers in politics, public service and education.
 Quiñones, a former director of UCLA's Chicano Studies Research Center, served on the board of the Mexican American Legal Defense and Educational Fund.